YuAo/MetalLibraryArchive/README.md

 After some digging around I was able to get an overview of the `metallib` file's structure:

-- The file has a 88 bytes header that contains file version, target platform, library type, section indices, etc.
+- The file has a 88 bytes header that contains the file version, target platform, library type, section indices, etc.

 - There are 4 sections recorded in the file header: